mui/material-ui/docs/data/joy/getting-started/roadmap/roadmap.md

 ### Milestones

 We also create milestones within the MUI Core repository, where Joy UI is developed, to keep track of larger cycles.
-You can now follow which issues were picked up for the stable release and how overall progress is going.
+Check it out and follow which issues were picked up for the stable release and how overall progress is going.

 [**Visit it now** 👉](https://github.com/mui/material-ui/milestone/47)